pulzze/autoflow-documentation/docs/Documentation/Getting Started/Layout/Index.md

 ## Right Panel

 The right panel is where you will find helpful information during the configuration such as logs, traced data, and more.
-Right panel is divided into upper and lower panes.
+The right panel is divided into upper and lower panes.

 <div class="myResponsiveImg">
     <img src={RightPanel} alt="Version Location" class="myResponsiveImg"/>